 Quiz: Can you defend against XSS vulnerability?

-Test your knowledge and security skills in this quiz!
+Put your security knowledge to the test with this quiz!
 Can you prevent an attacker from taking control of an HTML page?

 In all tasks, you will address the same question: how to properly display the